 “Every good and perfect gift is from above, coming down from the Father … ” (James 1:17)

 If you (or someone you know) is struggling with the memory of a child or children lost to abortion, please know you are not alone.
-If you have never fully been healed of the heartache you are carrying, perhaps now is the time.
-There are many wonderful resources out there to choose from.
-You can download my story Nameless No More for free just by signing up for my quarterly newsletter.
-I’ve also incorporated my story into a personal study guide for finding healing in my book Worthy of Love: A Journey of Hope and Healing After Abortion.
-In it, you can read my story of the miraculous way God chose to heal my heart, as well as find comfort, healing, and hope through the loving and powerful Word of God, which promises us, “There is therefore now no condemnation for those who are in Christ Jesus.“ (Romans 8:1)
+I share my own personal story in the Bible study I wrote for post-abortion healing, Worthy of Love: A Journey of Hope and Healing After Abortion.
+God promises us, “There is therefore now no condemnation for those who are in Christ Jesus.“ (Romans 8:1)